Reinforcement-Learning-F22/DoublePendulum/README.md

 r, right arrow   : apply the external tourque to the right q, any other key : finish the testing
 ```

+## Test with mass change
+We cahnge the mass randomally (20%) then we valute the model and we have success rate of 100%, and that is logical because the system is fully actuated and the only situation it could fail if the tourqe if the motor is not able to hold the mass.